Life on Mars by Frank Thomas Smith

 "Yeah, that's bullshit," Billy Bunions agreed.
-"Not even Woody Allen believes it."
+"Not even Donald Trump believes it."
 His name wasn't really Bunions, but he was always complaining about them.
 Jerry and Billy were friends and almost always agreed on everything.
 Or, more accurately, Billy always agreed with Jerry.

 I chalked my cue stick and lined up the Q-ball with the eight-ball, feeling behind it when Gene took my silence as, if not agreement, at least acquiescence to the possibility that there might indeed be life on Mars.
 He was mistaken.
 I merely considered the argument of much less importance than the possibility of winning ten bucks if I made my next shot.